-Casualty Losses: Fires, flooding, mold infestations, or other casualties could materially and adversely affect the Project, even if we carry adequate insurance.
+Casualty Losses: Fires, flooding, mold infestations, or other casualties could materially and adversely affect the Project, even if the Project Entity carries adequate insurance.
 Climate change has increased the risk of unusual and destructive weather events.

-Uninsured Losses: We will try to ensure that the Project is covered by insurance against certain risks, including fire.
-However, we may not carry insurance against the risk of natural disasters like earthquakes or floods, and there might be other risks that cannot be insured or cannot be insured at affordable premiums.
-Further, it is possible that we may accidentally allow our insurance to lapse.
-If the Project was damaged or destroyed as a result of an uninsured or under-insured risk, the Company could suffer a significant loss.
+Uninsured Losses: The Project Entity will try to ensure that the Project is covered by insurance against certain risks, including fire.
+However, the Project and/or the Project Entity may not carry insurance against the risk of natural disasters like earthquakes or floods, and there might be other risks that cannot be insured, or cannot be insured at affordable premiums.
+Further, it is possible that the Project Entity may accidentally allow the insurance to lapse.
+If the Project were damaged or destroyed as a result of an uninsured or under-insured risk, we may suffer significant losses.

-Need for Additional Capital: The Company might require more capital, whether to finance cost overruns, to cover cash flow shortfalls, or otherwise.
+Need for Additional Capital: The Project Entity might need more capital, whether to finance cost overruns, to pay for improvements, to cover cash flow shortfalls, or otherwise.
 There is no assurance that additional capital will be available at the times or in the amounts needed, or that, if capital is available, it will be available on acceptable terms.
-For example, if capital is available in the form of a loan, the loan might bear interest at very high rates, or if capital is available in the form of equity, the new investors might have rights superior to those of Investors.
+For example, if capital is available in the form of a loan, the loan might bear interest at very high rates, or if capital is available in the form of equity, the new investors might have rights superior to those of Investors, effectively diluting the interests of Investors.

-Dilution of Ownership Interest: If the Company needs more capital it might sell Investor Shares at a lower price than you paid, resulting in "dilution" of your interest.
+Dilution of Ownership Interest: If the Company needs more capital it might sell Class A Shares at a lower price than you paid, resulting in "dilution" of your interest.

 Operating Expenses: The costs of operating real estate - including taxes, insurance, utilities, and maintenance - tend to move up over time, even if the value of the real estate remains stagnant or declines.
-The Company will have little or no control over many of its expenses.
+The Company will have little or no control over these expenses.